enthought/traits/docs/source/traits_user_manual/notification.rst

 In these signatures:

 * *new* is the new value assigned to the trait attribute.
-For List and Dict objects, this is a list of the items that were added.
 * *old* is the old value assigned to the trait attribute.
-For  List and Dict objects, this is a list of the items that were deleted.
 * *name* is the name of the trait attribute.
 The extended trait name syntax is not supported.
-[4]_

 Note that these signatures follow a different pattern for argument interpretation from dynamic handlers and decorated static handlers.
 Both of